sajuptpm/jiocloud-docs/build_system.md

 within the context of our guiding design principals.

-1. Automate everything - Humans make too many mistakes to have them perform any manual repetitve tasks.
+1. Automate everything - Humans make too many mistakes to have them perform any manual repetitive tasks.
 Automating tasks also results in fewer mistakes and allows tasks to scale.

-2. No one should ever make any adhoc modification to our cloud systems.
+2. No one should ever make any ad hoc modification to our cloud systems.
 This leads to risk that certain systems can wind up in an inconsistent state.
    Machines with inconsistent states are harder to debug at scale and invalidate our upgrade testing.

 3. Stay as close to master as possible - The closer you are to master, the less code you need to deploy to stay up-to-date.
-This should limit the likelyhood that any changeset will lead to a failure.
+This should limit the likelihood that any change set will lead to a failure.

 4. Tests are the gateway for code getting deployed.
 We have to fully trust our automated tests in order to validate that our services are running